|On the road price||£25,730.00|

 Compact SUV buyers who want a true ‘SUV’ that fits with their active lifestyle.
 It will also appeal to those who want something different to the norm and, from a practical point of view, to those who want versatility and safety as well as individuality.
 The Trailhawk’s also a worthy option for anyone who’s serious about straying from the beaten track, turning in an off-road performance that’s unheard of in the sector.

-*Offer available on Compass range ordered between 01/04/19 and 30/06/19 and registered by 30/09/19.
-37 month term.
-Minimum 30% customer deposit required.
-Model shown is Sport with paint which will increase the customer deposit to 31% and the monthly payment to £175 per month.
-Jeep Deposit Contribution only available in conjunction with Jeep Horizon PCP.
-Optional final payment may vary depending on version.
+*Offer available on Jeep Compass range ordered between 01/10/19 and 31/12/19 and registered by 31/03/20.
+24 month term.
+Minimum 15% customer deposit required.
+Model shown is Compass 1.4 Limited with options (Bicolour paint at £1,100) which will increase the customer deposit to 18% and the monthly payment to £295.
+Jeep Deposit Contribution varies across the range and is only available in conjunction with Jeep Horizon PCP.
+Optional final payment varies depending on version.
 With Jeep Horizon PCP, you may return the vehicle instead of making the final payment.
-It must be in good condition and if you exceed the agreed annual mileage, you will be charged up to 9p per mile for exceeding 15,000 miles p.a. in these examples.
+It must be in good condition and if you exceed the agreed annual mileage, you will be charged up to 9p per mile for exceeding 10,000 miles p.a. in these examples.
 Subject to status.
 Guarantees may be required.
-Vehicles not in stock may incur Brexit related tariffs or other charges.
+Vehicles ordered post 31 October 2019, may incur Brexit related tariffs or other charges.
 T&Cs apply.
 Jeep Financial Services, SL1 0RW.